 \section{Introduction}

-Nowadays, patients in many healthcare facilities face with a problem of long waiting time.
+Nowadays, patients in many healthcare facilities face the problem of long waiting times.
 Waiting times in healthcare clinics are categorized into ``indirect waiting time'' and ``direct waiting time''.
-Indirect waiting time is mostly expressed in days, and is defined as the number of days between appointment request day and appointment day.
-Direct waiting time is defined as the time that a patient spends in clinic to see a doctor.
+Indirect waiting time is mostly expressed in days and is defined as the number of days between appointment request day and appointment day.
+Direct waiting time is defined as the time that a patient spends in a clinic to see a doctor.
 Offering appointments with low indirect waiting time is one of the healthcare managers' issues.
-Long indirect waiting times may bring medical impacts specially for multi-comorbidity and higher priority patients.
-Long indirect waiting times also increase the no-show probability of patients that decreases the utilization of the healthcare facility.
-Prioritization of patients based on their comorbidities and characteristics and deciding which one should get sooner appointment is not a simple problem.
-There are many factors which play important roles in determining the level of urgency of a patient.
-Machine learning methods provide a decision making tool for grouping patients into different priority classes which is more accurate than a human diagnosis.
-Considering patients' backgrounds and environments for clustering patients are important issues which may be ignored by a human.
-Therefore, having a tool to find a pattern for patients priority, considering patients' histories and environment factors helps the healthcare facilities to come up with a more accurate priority diagnosis and following that the better scheduling process.
+Long indirect waiting times may bring medical impacts, especially for multi-comorbidity and higher-priority patients.
+Long indirect waiting times also increase the no-show probability of patients which decreases the utilization of the healthcare facility.
+Prioritization of patients based on their comorbidities and characteristics and deciding which one should get a sooner appointment is not a simple problem.
+Many factors play important roles in determining the level of urgency of a patient.
+Machine learning methods provide a decision-making tool for grouping patients into different priority classes which is more accurate than a human diagnosis.
+Considering patients' backgrounds and environments for clustering patients are important issues that humans may ignore.
+Therefore, having a tool to find a pattern for patients' priority, considering patients' histories and environmental factors helps the healthcare facilities to come up with a more accurate priority diagnosis and following that a better scheduling process.